hortonworks/data-tutorials/tutorials/hdp/hortonworks-sandbox-guide/tutorial-4.md

 ## Introduction

-Listed below are the ports that the HDF Sandbox forwards by default, and what software or purpose each port corresponds to.
+Listed below are the ports that the CDF Sandbox forwards by default, and what software or purpose each port corresponds to.

 In this release we began to use NGINX as a reverse proxy server.
 In general, we open all necessary ports for HDP and HDF to communicate with each other, hence, Connected Data Architecture (CDA).